PFT: Phonon Fine-tuning for Machine Learned Interatomic Potentials: Experiments

 \subsection{Matbench Discovery}

 The main Matbench Discovery task \cite{riebesell2025framework} consists of a geometry optimization followed by energy prediction to determine material stability.
 Performance on this task is less influenced by curvature of the PES and largely dictated by energy error, so it highlights any degradation of energy prediction caused by fine-tuning.
-Table \ref{tab:matbench} shows the evaluation of the geometry optimization task, measured in root mean squared distance (RMSD) from the DFT-optimized structures as well as the F1 score of the stability classification task.
+Table \ref{tab:matbench} shows the evaluation of the geometry optimization task, measured in root mean squared distance (RMSD) from the DFT-optimized structures as well as the remaining stability classification metrics from the benchmark.

 We find that neither PFT models improve performance over the base model.
 This may be expected, especially for F1, as the fine-tuning data has no additional energy data from extra chemistries or geometries, so performance of the architecture in this task will be saturated by the original MPtrj training data.
-However, the co-training is vital for preserving performance on this task; while the non-co-trained PFT model worsens RMSD and F1 by 5\% and 60\% respectively, co-training reduces this difference to less than a 2\% increase in geometry optimization RMSD and less than 1\% reduction in stability classification F1.
+However, the co-training is vital for preserving performance on this task; while the non-co-trained PFT model worsens RMSD and F1 by 5\% and 60\% respectively, co-training reduces this difference to less than a 2\% increase in geometry optimization RMSD and less than 1\% reduction in any of the other stability classification metrics.